Frequently Asked Questions

 How many purchased eBooks are there in the collection?

-As of November 1st 2013 there were 1835.
-The library will purchase titles in this new format, as they become available and if they fit our collection development profile, via our eBook supplier, Wheelers.
+As of August 1st 2019 there were 8212.
+The library will purchase titles in this new format, as they become available and if they fit our collection development profile, via our eBook suppliers, Wheelers and Bolinda.
 The service and eBook numbers will grow over time.

 Can you borrow eBooks online from home?